ogheneCodes/Collaborative-Practice-/README.md

-This is a learning platform with the team of ALX learning togther and collaborating to achieve the goal ahead.
+This is a learning platform with the team of ALX learning togther and collaborating to achieve the goal ahead in learning C Language.

 **C
 **Python